Configuring Frontegg as OIDC IDP for 3rd party services

 • Hosted login is enabled

-• The redirectUrl of the service provider (in this https://openidconnect.net/callback) is configured under the allowed redirect URLs
+• The redirectUrl of the service provider (in this example https://openidconnect.net/callback) is added under the allowed redirect URLs.

-On your service provider configure the authorization URL and the clientId of your Frontegg workspace.
+In your service provider, configure the authorization URL and the clientIdof your Frontegg workspace.

 📘